entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 _Added in 0.2.0_.

-This middleware implements support for using [OAuth 2.0](https://oauth.net/2/) to authenticate a user with an external service provider, such as Google or Auth0.
+This feature implements support for using [OAuth 2.0](https://oauth.net/2/) to authenticate a user with an external service provider, such as Google or Auth0.
+Enabling the feature provides four middlewares:

-**Arguments**:
+- `handleOAuthLogin()`: Sets up a middleware to handle oauth login.
+- `handleOAuthCallback()`: Sets up a middleware that provides the callback url triggered by your OAuth provider after a successful login.
+- `handleOAuthLogout()`: Handles logging out an oauth-authenticated user.
+Unsets the key `userKey` in the user's session.
+- `oauth()`: This automatically attaches the above three middleware with identical config.

+**Configuration**:

 - `domain`: **Required**.
 Falls back to the env var `OAUTH_DOMAIN`.
 - `secret`: **Required**.
 Falls back to the env var `OAUTH_CLIENT_SECRET`.